AP® Calculus BC Score Guide

 Section II, however, follows the ‘step-marking’ method.
 You will get a point for every critical step of the problem that you approach correctly, even if you stumble after a few steps and do not reach the correct answer.
 Each question carries 9 points, totaling 54 points for six questions.
 These 9 points are distributed across two aspects: first, following the proper steps to solve a problem, and second, determining the correct answer.

-Your total points from each section are added up to give you a final composite score of 108 out of a possible 108.
+Your total points from each section are added up to give you a final composite score.
 These points are then converted to an AP scoring scale of 1 to 5.
-The College Board® never publishes your composite AP exam score, and you only see your final AP score on a scale of 1 to 5.
+The College Board® never publishes your composite AP exam score; you only see your final AP score on a scale of 1 to 5.

 AP Calculus BC Scoring Table